 #1 Self-review drawings

-- Questions: write down any design elements you’re not 100% certain over.
+- Jot down any design elements you’re not 100% sure about.

 #2 Yellow line drawings